Blackyout/DW2DB/README.md

 # DW2DB
-DB for helping in Digimon World 2 game
+DB for helping in Digimon World 2
+Change 1